hemant-singh-97/Automation_InstagramForBlogging/README.md

 ### 2.1) Libraries used :

-* selenium(need to be installed excplicitly if not installed.
+* selenium(need to be installed excplicitely if not installed.
 In any command line type the command **pip install selenium**)
 * numpy
 * pandas
 * time